Anchel17/Anchel17/README.md

 ###

-<p align="left">- FullStack Developer<br>- Frontend focused and passionate<br>- Bachelor of Information Technology from the Federal University of Rio Grande do Norte<br>- 2 years of experience as an intern in Full Stack development at DATAPREV</p>
+<p align="left">- FullStack Developer<br>- Frontend focused and passionate<br>- Bachelor of Information Technology from the Federal University of Rio Grande do Norte<br>- 2 years of experience as an intern in Full Stack Development at DATAPREV</p>

 ###